microsoft/live-share/docs/getting-started.md

  ![VS Code Download](media/vscode-sign-in-button.png)

-If you're been accepted into the private limited preview (owners), **use the same credentials you used to sign up**.
+If you're been accepted into the private limited preview (session hosts), **use the same credentials you used to sign up**.

 ## Starting a collaboration session and sharing